sujoypramanik123m/String-Session-Bot/README.md

 ```
 start - Start The Bot
 gen - To start generation string session
-users - To det details of Users
+stats - To get bot stats
 cancel - To cancel the string generation process
 broadcast - To broadcast your message
 ```